Boarding School Visits 101

 The meal arrangements

 Allergies?
 Gluten-free?
 Lactose intolerant?
 Vegan?
 Other dietary restrictions/requirements?
 All need to be discussed and clearly understood.
-The school nurse and dietitian need to be involved if your doctor requires your child to follow a specific diet for medical reasons.
+If your doctor requires your child to follow a specific diet for medical reasons, the school nurse and dietitian need to be involved.

 The quality of supervision

-As I have pointed out many times in other articles about boarding schools, these residential schools take their role as your surrogate very seriously.
-The code of conduct and 24/7 supervision, however, may strike your child as excessive.
+As I have often pointed out in other articles about boarding schools, these residential schools take their role as your surrogate very seriously.
+However, the code of conduct and 24/7 supervision may strike your child as excessive.
 Have that discussion with her.
 Make sure she understands the rules and boundaries.
 If she breaks those rules, depending on the seriousness of the infraction, she risks being asked to withdraw from school.
 This short video showcases some new classrooms at Detroit Country Day School.

-If the school is located in an urban area, understand what the rules and regulations are regarding visits to the local shops and restaurants.
-Perhaps the location in a town may be a deal-breaker when you actually visit and decide that you would rather have her isolated out in the countryside somewhere.
+If the school is located in an urban area, understand the rules and regulations regarding visits to the local shops and restaurants.
+Perhaps the location in a town may be a deal-breaker when you visit and decide you would rather have her isolated out in the countryside somewhere.

 Questions To Ask